66Kevin/Personal_Blog/README.md

 * Each Blog can be edited ONLY by the author
 * Scroll interactions for every page
 * Pagination
+* Search blogs' content or title
+* blogs can be shown by recent or most popular

 ## Dependencies